 Field experience is a course that provides structured and educationally directed learning experiences in public and private human service agencies, but is geared for those students who may want an additional field experience prior to Field Education.
-Pre-requisite: Admission to Teacher Education and consent of instructor.
+Pre-requisite: Admission to the Social Work program and consent of instructor.

 SWK 490.
 Field Education.
 12 Hours.

 This course is a structurally and educationally directed learning experience in public and private human service agencies that utilizes social work knowledge, values, and skills.
 Pre-requisite: Admission to the Social Work program.
 Co-requisite: SWK 491.

 The Senior Seminar course taken concurrently with Field Education promotes the integration of knowledge, values, and skills and filed learning with a focus on professional and ethical issues.
 Co-requisites: SWK 490 and senior status.

 SWK 494.
 Independent Study Honors Sw.
 1-8 Hour.